APogue/APogue.github.io/_posts/posts/2024-10-22-Protest-activities-aftermath.md

 Thesis5: Administrative actions meant to safeguard free speech---no interference or oversight, heavy policing targeting students---looks like their strategic plan.
 This plan is inconsistent with existing policy and data, and only serves to chill free speech---UCLA is cannabalizing its own mission.

-### Robinson/Edley report

-- Brought up in the 2024 UC toolkit

-- Statistics from DB and policy reports on UCLA protests being largely peaceful

-- What's the point of this beautifully thought out policy that administrators signed their commitment to, if when push comes to shove they take the path of least resistance and all of a sudden it's Texas in California.

-- Administrators *need* to back up everything they do with policy.
-Not "we are heartbroken," again giving 2004 kind of response to events and incidents that can affect hundreds of students.
-Everything must come from study, data, and training on the subject.
-Nothing of large magnitude affecting hundreds of students can be dealt with by administrative "parenting" or instinct.

-### Directly relevant UC policies

-- No masking

-- No encampments

-- LA Times article on spending

-- What the Regents Chair said about "safety"

-- Regents resolution on distancing from polemic messaging (did that get approved?)

-- Heavy policing is a UC standard

-	- UC Divest Protest to Regents meeting

-		- Many officers present

 ### UCLA graduation

 - dates of commencement